truenas/middleware/docs/userguide/index.rst

 These icons are used to:

-**Create/Change Passphrase:**
-click this icon to set and confirm the passphrase associated with the GELI encryption key.
+**Create/Change Passphrase:** click this icon to set and confirm the passphrase associated with the GELI encryption key.
-**Remember this passphrase as you can not re-import an encrypted volume without it.**
-** **
-In other words, if you forget the passphrase, it is possible for the data on the volume to become inaccessible.
+**Remember this passphrase as you can not re-import an encrypted volume without it.** In other words, if you forget the passphrase, it is possible for the data on the volume to become inaccessible.
 An example would be a failed USB stick that requires a new installation on a new USB stick and a re-import of the existing pool, or the physical removal of disks when moving from an older hardware system to a new system.
 Protect this passphrase as anyone who knows it could re-import your encrypted volume, thus thwarting the reason for encrypting the disks in the first place.

-When you click this icon, a red warning is displayed:
-*Remember to add a new recovery key as this action invalidates the previous recovery key.*
-Setting a passphrase invalidates the existing key.
+When you click this icon, a red warning is displayed: *Remember to add a new recovery key as this action invalidates the previous recovery key.* Setting a passphrase invalidates the existing key.
 Once you set the passphrase, immediately click the *Add recovery key* button to create a new recovery key.
 Once the passphrase is set, the name of this icon will change to Change Passphrase.

-**Download Key:**
-click this icon to download a backup copy of the GELI encryption key.
-Since the GELI encryption key is separate from the FreeNAS® configuration database, **it is highly recommended to make a backup of the key.
-If the key is every lost or destroyed and there is no ** **backup key, the data on the disks is inaccessible.**
+**Download Key:** click this icon to download a backup copy of the GELI encryption key.
+Since the GELI encryption key is separate from the FreeNAS® configuration database,
+**it is highly recommended to make a backup of the key.
+If the key is every lost or destroyed and there is no backup key, the data on the disks is inaccessible.**
-** **

-**Encryption Re-key:**
-generates a new GELI encryption key.
+**Encryption Re-key:** generates a new GELI encryption key.
 Typically this is only performed when the administrator suspects that the current key may be compromised.
-This action also removes the current passphrase
+This action also removes the current passphrase.
-.

-**Add recovery key:**
-generates a new recovery key and prompts for a location to download a backup copy of the recovery key.
-This recovery key can be used if the passphrase is forgotten.
+**Add recovery key:** generates a new recovery key and prompts for a location to download a backup copy of the recovery key.
+This recovery key can be used if the passphrase is forgotten. **Always immediately** add a recovery key whenever the passphrase is changed.
-**Always immediately**
-** **
-add a recovery key whenever the passphrase is changed.

-**Remove recover key:**
-Typically this is only performed when the administrator suspects that the current recovery key may be compromised.
+**Remove recover key:** Typically this is only performed when the administrator suspects that the current recovery key may be compromised.
-**Immediately**
-** **
-create a new passphrase and recovery key.
+**Immediately** create a new passphrase and recovery key.

 Each of these icons will prompt for the password used to access the FreeNAS® administrative GUI.

 Setting Permissions
 ^^^^^^^^^^^^^^^^^^^

 Setting permissions is an important aspect of configuring volumes.
 The graphical administrative interface is meant to set the **initial** permissions for a volume or dataset in order to make it available as a share.
 Once a share is available, the client operating system should be used to fine-tune the permissions of the files and directories that are created by the client.

 `Sharing <#1.7.Sharing Configuration|outline>`_
 contains configuration examples for several types of permission scenarios.
 This section provides an overview of the screen that is used to set permissions.

-Once a volume or dataset is created, it will be listed by its mount point name in Storage → Volumes →
+Once a volume or dataset is created, it will be listed by its mount point name in Storage → Volumes → View Volumes.
+If you click the Change
-View Volumes.
-If you click the Change Permissions icon for a specific volume/dataset, you will see the screen shown in Figure 6.3q.
+Permissions icon for a specific volume/dataset, you will see the screen shown in Figure 6.3q.
 Table 6.3g summarizes the options in this screen.

-Figure 6.3q: Changing Permissions on a Volume or Dataset
+**Figure 6.3q: Changing Permissions on a Volume or Dataset**

 |10000000000001720000018E06DDC591_png|